ChandanaMandarapu/Javascript-Revision/Basics/README.md

 => Methods like getMonth(), getDay(), and others help extract specific information from dates.

 => Timestamps: Represented in milliseconds, timestamps are crucial for comparing and tracking time intervals.

+## Strings

+## String Manipulation
+Strings are fundamental in JavaScript for representing text.
+Here's a comprehensive look at string manipulation techniques:

+Normal and Modern String Concatenation
+In JavaScript, strings are sequences of characters enclosed in single (' ') or double (" ") quotes.
+They can be manipulated in various ways:

+1. Normal Concatenation: You can concatenate strings using the + operator.
+For example: "Hello, " + "World!".

+2. String Interpolation (Modern Way): String interpolation is a cleaner and more readable way to combine strings with variables.
+Use backticks (`) and ${variable} to embed variables within strings.

+## Declaring Strings and String Methods
+You can create strings in JavaScript using single, double quotes, or the string constructor new String('text').

+1. Accessing Characters: Strings can be accessed character by character using square brackets, like an array.
+For instance, userName[1] gives you the character at index 1.

+2. String Length: You can find out the length of a string using the length property: userName.length.

+3. Changing Case: JavaScript provides methods to change the case of strings. toUpperCase() converts the string to uppercase, while toLowerCase() converts it to lowercase.

+4. Character at Index: The charAt(index) method retrieves the character at the specified index.
+For instance, userName.charAt(3) gives you the character at index 3.

+5. Finding Index of Character: indexOf(character) returns the index of the first occurrence of the specified character.
+If not found, it returns -1.

+## Substrings and Trimming
+Manipulating strings also includes working with substrings and trimming excess spaces:

+1. Substring: The substring(startIndex, endIndex) method extracts a portion of the string.
+It does not include the character at the endIndex.

+2. Slice: Similar to substring, the slice(startIndex, endIndex) method extracts a section of the string.
+It supports negative indices and includes the character at the endIndex.

+3. Trimming: The trim() method removes leading and trailing white spaces from a string.
+It's useful for cleaning up user inputs, like removing extra spaces.

+## Replacement and Detection
+Additional techniques include replacing substrings and detecting the presence of specific text:

+1. Replacing Substrings: The replace(search, replacement) method replaces the first occurrence of search with replacement in the string.
+For example: url.replace("%", "-").

+2. String Detection: The includes(substring) method checks if the given substring exists in the string.
+It returns true if found, otherwise false.

+## Splitting Strings
+JavaScript allows you to split strings into arrays using the split(separator) method.
+It divides the string at every occurrence of the specified separator and creates an array of substrings.